-Work Learn Develop is a new programme of fully funded professional training and development opportunities for University staff.
-The Work Learn Develop training courses cover a wide range of skill areas that are core to University administration as well as covering technical and niche skills areas.
+Our Apprenticeship programmes provide funded professional training and development opportunities for University staff.
+The training courses cover a wide range of skill areas that are core to University administration as well as covering technical and niche skills areas.
 All of the courses are accredited and offer professional, job-related qualifications.

 Please read the guidance below and speak to your line manager about whether one of these courses might be suitable to develop your skills and how the training can fit around your job.

-If you have any queries about the Work Learn Develop programme, please email Clive Shepherd.
+If you have any queries about the existing staff Apprenticeship programme, please email the Apprenticeships Team

-The University has contracted an accredited training provider – Abingdon and Witney College – to deliver the majority of the Work Learn Develop courses.
-If Abingdon and Witney College do not provide a particular course, an alternative training provider local to Oxford will be arranged.
+The University has contracted an accredited training provider – Abingdon and Witney College – to deliver the majority of our Apprenticeship courses.
+If Abingdon and Witney College do not provide the particular course that you are interested in, an alternative training provider local to Oxford will be arranged.
 The details of where the training will take place will be specific to each course.
 This may be in University premises or at the training provider’s premises.